spitfire05/svn-smf-hook/README.md

 Even though this script features Trac integration, it does not work as Trac's post-commit hook.
 To have your tickets in Trac updated on commit, use the Trac svn hook together with this script.
 Read: http://trac.edgewall.org/wiki/TracRepositoryAdmin#Subversion

+Personally, I use [this](http://trac.edgewall.org/attachment/wiki/TracMultipleProjects/ComprehensiveSolution/trac-post-commit-hook) Trac hook, and I find it working great.
+You can even close tickets via commit messages with it.

 ## Integration with other Project Management Systems?

 Please fill an issue with request, and I'll probably make it happen :wink: